herotc/hero-rotation-generator/notes.md

-# Notes for the development of AethysRotation Parser
+# Notes for the development of HeroRotation Generator

 ## Structure